sinnoh-remakes/pokeemerald-platinum/docs/install/windows/WSL.md

     sudo apt install build-essential binutils-arm-none-eabi gcc-arm-none-eabi libnewlib-arm-none-eabi git libpng-dev python3
     ```

+5. The python3 library tomli is needed to compile the mining minigame.
+Install by running the followin commands:

+    ```bash
+    sudo apt install --reinstall python3-pip
+    pip3 install tomli
+    ```

 ## Choosing a location to store pokeemerald Expansion, WSL1
 WSL has its own file system that's not natively accessible from Windows, but Windows files *are* accessible from WSL.
 So you're going to want to store pokeemerald Expansion within Windows.